jina-ai/docs/chapters/remote/remote-flows.md

 ## What's next?

-In case you've missed, you may want to check out the following article.
+In case you've missed it, you may want to check out the following article.
 [Remote Pods with JinaD](remote-pods.md)